GuyShalevWP/library_flask_project/README.md

 ### Frontend

+-   continue the books implement CRUD with REST API

 ## Project Overview

 This project is a simple Flask-based RESTful API designed to manage a library system.
 It supports user account creation, authentication, book management, customer management, and book borrowings.